 1. DX*-# is achieved when any SKCC member makes contact and exchanges SKCC numbers and name with # different SKCC DX members.

 2. Only contacts made on or after 6/14/2009 can count for the DXQ QSO based awards.

 3. Only contacts made on or after 12/19/2009 can count for the DXC Country based awards.

 4. Both parties to the QSO must be SKCC members at the time of the contact.

 5. Contacts can be made on any band at any time, including WARC bands.

 6. QSOs must be made using a straight key, bug, or side swiper (cootie).
 Waivers from this policy are possible.
 For details, see the club's policy on approved keying devices here.

 All applications are processed on a PC by the DX manager.
 Thus, all data must be entered into the PC before processing can begin.
-It is strongly suggested that the DX Award Application be used to submit for this award.
-If, for any reason, you are unable to submit a computer-readable application form, please contact the award administrator before submitting your application.
-You can download the application here.
+It is strongly suggested that the SKCCLogger be used to create your DX Award Application to submit for this award.
+If, for any reason, you are unable to use the SKCCLogger, please contact the award administrator before submitting your application.
+You can download a MS Word format application here.

-Email your application or any questions you have about the award to the SKCC DX manager, Urb LeJeune, W1UL
+Email your application or any questions you have about the award to the SKCC DX manager, firstname.lastname@example.org

 Let's make it fun and keep it simple!!